AdvSim: Generating Safety-Critical Scenarios for Self-Driving Vehicles: Generating Safety-Critical Scenarios

 Since we aim for a general \sm{adversarial scenario generation} framework, we consider the autonomy system as a black box, where we access the evaluation scores through limited queries.
 Our goal is to find the perturbation that maximizes \sm{the SDV's planned trajectory cost.} In this section, we introduce the adversarial objective we optimize to produce worst-case scenarios \sm{and} detail the search algorithms \sm{applied}.
 We then summarize the AdvSim algorithm.

 \paragraph{Adversarial Objective:} To induce autonomy system failures, we propose a combination of three costs as our adversarial loss function.
 These costs are similar to those autonomy systems \cite{plt, ZieglerBDS14} attempt to minimize over in Eq. \ref{eq:cost}.
 We first include $l_{\mathrm{IL}}$, an imitation-learning based cost that encourages the SDV's output plan to deviate from the recorded human trajectory in the original scenario.
-We compute this as a smooth $\ell_{1}$ distance between output trajectory $\tau_0^*$ and the ground-truth for the entire scenario horizon.
-We also compute a cumulative collision cost $l_{\mathrm{col}}^{t}$ that encourages the perturbation to cause the SDV to collide with other actors in the scene.
-Finally, we add a safety cost $c_{s}^t(\mathbf{x}_{\mathrm{adv}}, \tau_0^*)$ that encourages the output plan $\tau_0^*$ to have lane violations and be dangerous (i.e. high accelerations and jerk) at each timestep $t$.
+We compute this as a smooth $\ell_{1}$ distance between output trajectory $\tau_0^*$ and the ground-truth human trajectory $\tau_h$ for the entire scenario horizon.
+We also compute a cumulative collision (safety) cost $l_{\mathrm{col}}^{t}$ that encourages the perturbation to cause the SDV to collide with other actors in the scene.
+Finally, we add other traffic-rule and comfort costs $c_{o}^t(\mathbf{x}_{\mathrm{adv}}, \tau_0^*)$ that encourages the output plan $\tau_0^*$ to have lane violations and be dangerous (i.e. high accelerations and jerk) at each timestep $t$.
 The full adversarial loss is defined as:

 Our use of multiple different costs allows us to identify different types of autonomy system failures, such as unnatural trajectories, collisions, and hard braking.

 \paragraph{Search Algorithms:} AdvSim is a framework that can use any black-box search algorithm to identify autonomy system failures.
 The search algorithm attempts to find the safety critical scenarios by maximizing the adversarial objective $\mathcal L_{\adv}$ in Eq. \ref{eq:query_func}.
 The search algorithm queries the autonomy system with a candidate perturbation $\tau_{\mathrm{adv}}$ to obtain a query pair $(\tau_{\mathrm{adv}}, \mathcal{L}_{\mathrm{adv}})$ and maintains a history $\mathcal H$ of past query pairs to generate the next candidate perturbation.
 We study a wide variety of black-box search algorithms including (1) Bayesian optimization~\cite{gpucb,bayesopt_attack} (BO), (2) genetic algorithms~\cite{genattack} (GA), (3) random search~\cite{simba} (RS) and (4) gradient estimation methods (NES~\cite{nes} and Bandit-TD~\cite{bandit_td}).
 Specifically, BO maintains a surrogate model and select the next candidate based on the acquisition function and current model states.
 For GA algorithms, a group of candidate trajectories are evolved to maximize the objective and the best candidate is preserved at each iteration.
 For RS, the perturbations sampled from a pre-defined orthonormal basis are added or subtracted to original input iteratively.
 Another branch of query-based black-box search algorithms estimate the gradient through the target model.
 Specifically, NES maximizes the expectation of the objective under one search distribution and Bandit-TD further leverages temporal information to improve the query efficiency.